Start Free Trail

 Solution

 I downloaded FamiSafe the next morning and connected it to Camila's phone.
-The TikTok History feature showed me everything she'd been watching—and it was worse than I thought.
-Hours of extreme diet content, body-checking videos, "thinspiration" posts.
-The keyword alert feature flagged searches like "500 calorie diet" and "how to lose 10 pounds fast."
-The app had trapped her in a cycle of comparison and self-hatred.
+The TikTok History showed everything: hours of extreme diet content, body-checking videos, "thinspiration" posts.
+The keyword alerts flagged searches like "500 calorie diet" and "lose 10 pounds fast."
 I didn't yell or take her phone away.
 Instead, I sat her down at the kitchen table, showed her the data, and said, "This isn't healthy, mija.
 And I'm scared."
 She cried.
-She admitted she felt trapped—like she couldn't stop watching, couldn't stop comparing herself.
-Together, we set limits: 45 minutes of TikTok per day, with sensitive keyword alerts turned on.
-I also reached out to her school counselor, who referred us to a therapist specializing in body image issues.
+She admitted she felt trapped—couldn't stop watching, couldn't stop comparing herself.
+Together, we set limits: 45 minutes of TikTok per day, with keyword alerts on.
+I reached out to her school counselor, who referred us to a therapist.
 Slowly, Camila started eating again.
-We cooked together.
-We talked more.
-Last week, she told me she'd deleted some of the accounts she used to follow.
-"They weren't helping me, Mom.
+Last week, she told me she'd deleted toxic accounts: "They weren't helping me, Mom.
 They were hurting me."
-Hearing her say that was everything.
+Hearing that was everything.

 The Moreno Family Today